-- South Wales.
-The main causes of moderate or higher pollution in urban areas are fine particles (PM{10}) and ozone. - 4.5 There are 24 Air Quality Management Areas (AQMAs) in Wales, however none have been declared in the Isle of Anglesey County Council region, in which the nominated site lies.18 - 4.6 There is no clearly discernable trend in the number of days when air pollution was moderate or higher.
+- 4.6 There is no clearly discernable trend in the number of days when air pollution was moderate or higher.
 There is a clear downward trend in emissions of carbon monoxide and particulate matter in Wales since 1990.
-Rural ozone concentrations have been relatively stable over the last 20 years, although average urban ozone levels appear to be rising.19 - 4.7 Pollution levels for all key air quality pollutants11 (such as sulphur dioxide, nitrogen dioxide and particulates) in the area around Wylfa are typically low.20 Other than the existing nuclear facilities at Wylfa, there are no other major industrial sites in the immediate area.
+Rural ozone concentrations have been relatively stable over the last 20 years, although average urban ozone levels appear to be rising.18 - 4.7 Pollution levels for all key air quality pollutants11 (such as sulphur dioxide, nitrogen dioxide and particulates) in the area around Wylfa are typically low.19 Other than the existing nuclear facilities at Wylfa, there are no other major industrial sites in the immediate area.
 The nearest industrial facilities lie in Amlwch (5km to the west) and Holyhead (15km to the south west).
 Emissions from the existing nuclear power stations at Wylfa are licensed and monitored to ensure they meet acceptable regulatory standards. - 4.8 The Environment Agency (EA) assesses that non-radioactive aerial emissions (sulphur dioxide, nitrogen oxides and volatile organic compounds) from nuclear power stations are extremely low compared to other regulated industries.
-The EA's most recent available assessment of radioactive aerial emissions for regulated nuclear power stations, including for the current generation of nuclear power from the existing facilities at Wylfa, indicates that all fall within authorised limits.21 - 4.9 The UK nuclear industry is highly regulated.
+The EA's most recent available assessment of radioactive aerial emissions for regulated nuclear power stations, including for the current generation of nuclear power from the existing facilities at Wylfa, indicates that all fall within authorised limits.20 - 4.9 The UK nuclear industry is highly regulated.
 All nuclear power stations require a licence to operate provided by the Health and Safety Executive (HSE)/Nuclear Installations Inspectorate (NII).
 The licence deals with all consents and changes from initial application to decommissioning and beyond.